Economy: Our thriving, sustainable economy conserves and grows our natural assets

 Natural capital accounts

-Source: Data produced by the Office of National Statistics (ONS) and published by the Scottish Government..
-Data for this chart can be downloaded from the Data Source page.
+Data for this chart can be downloaded from the data source page.

-This indicator reports the annual monetary flows of the services supplied by Scotland’s natural capital, excluding flows created by fossil fuels.
+This indicator reports the annual value in monetary terms of ecosystem services supplied by Scotland’s natural capital, excluding provisioning of fossil fuels.
 Find out more about the natural capital accounts indicator.

 Natural capital asset index

-Headline: Overall, the capacity of Scotland’s terrestrial ecosystems to provide benefits to people has increased slightly since 2000, following decades of decline, but individual indicators within the index tell a more nuanced story.
+Headline: Overall, the capacity of Scotland’s terrestrial ecosystems to provide benefits to people has increased slightly since 2000, following decades of decline.

-Source: NatureScot.
-Data for this chart can be downloaded from the Data Source page.
+Data for this chart can be downloaded from the data source page.

 The Natural Capital Asset Index (NCAI) measures the potential of our natural assets (e.g. peatland, grassland, woodland) to provide benefits to society (through measurements of their quantity and quality) now and into the future.
 Find out more about the Natural Capital Asset Index indicator.

 The Natural Capital Asset Index (NCAI) has increased slightly since detailed monitoring began in 2000.
 Whilst this broadly suggests that the potential of Scotland’s natural assets to provide ecosystem services has been maintained over the past 20 years, underlying trends of different habitats, trade-offs between services and individual indicators within the model tell a much more nuanced story.
-A back-casting exercise also suggests that natural capital in Scotland is at low levels when considering long term trends, and declined significantly between 1950 and 1990.
-We want to see Natural Capital continuing to increase – by conserving and growing the quantity and quality of our natural assets.
+A back-casting exercise also suggests that natural capital in Scotland is at low levels when considering long term trends and declined significantly between 1950 and 1990.